Do Go On - 350 - Arctic Badass Peter Freuchen

 But for the sake of some sweet content,

-do you guys have any souvenirs from shows
+do you guys have any souvenirs from shows you've seen music or otherwise?

-the emo hardcore band
+the Emo hardcore band.

-from many years ago, 15 years ago or something.
+Many years ago, 15 years ago or something.

-I think the first one that came to mind is I saw Area 7, the ska punk band from Melbourne.
+I think the first on the camera mine is I saw Area 7,

 I saw them when I was in high school.